SHeija/gw2Companion/README.md

 Planned Features:
 Daily Quests
+boss timers in whatever time zone the user is in
 Big event timers (sandstorm, etc)
 Filtering based on expansion
 Auction House (and authentication that comes with it)